upros/acme-integrations/draft-ietf-acme-integrations.md

 The call flow illustrates the RA returning a 202 Retry-After response to the initial EST /simpleenroll API.
 This may be appropriate if processing of the /simpleenroll request and ACME interactions takes some time to complete.

+This example illustrates the use of the ACME 'dns-01' challenge type.

 ~~~
 +--------+             +--------+            +--------+     +------+
 | Pledge |             | EST RA |            |  ACME  |     | MASA |